pronovic/run-script-framework/README.md

 The original `run` script implementation was prototyped in the [apologies](https://github.com/pronovic/apologies) demonstration project.
-In first few years after apologies was written, I used it as a basis for a lot of other production code, copying around and customizing the `run` script each time.
+In the first few years after apologies was written, I used it as a basis for a lot of other production code, copying around and customizing the `run` script each time.

 Eventually, that became awkward.
 It required too much effort to keep the `run`